kstenerud/concise-encoding/cte-specification.md

 The text format aims to present data in a human friendly way, encoding data in a manner that can be easily and unambiguously edited in a UTF-8 capable text editor while maintaining 1:1 compatibility with the [binary format](cbe-specification.md) (which aims for compactness and machine processing efficiency).

-CTE documents must follow the [Concise Encoding structural rules](ce-structure.md).
+CTE documents **MUST** follow the [Concise Encoding structural rules](ce-structure.md).
 Many terms used in this document are defined there.